kbmsg/domino-scripts/README.md

 Live demo: <https://kbmsg.github.io/domino-scripts/>

-Version #: 43 April 20, 2026
+Version #: 44 April 21, 2026

 **What It Does**

 Domino Script AI uses the Anthropic Claude API to generate complete, commented, error-handled scripts for common HCL Domino administration tasks.
 It supports four output languages and covers nine administration categories, from server management to DAOS archiving.

 Scripts are generated fresh on demand, tailored to your selected Domino version, target server, and task description.
-Nothing is stored on any server - your API key and saved scripts stay in your browser only.

 **Getting Started**